AlexandreOrange/Angular-1.5-Sample-App/README.md

 ## Features

+#### AngularJS 1.5
+Heavy use of `.component()` directive and enforced unidirectional data flow to partly implemente Flux.

 #### ES6
-Thanks to Babel, we can code in ES6 and prepare for the future.
+Thanks to Babel, we can code in ES6 and gain in productivity.
+The biggest advantage lies in `import` and `export`:
+- We don't care about globals
+- We don't care about wrapping our functions inside IIFEs when registering directives/components
+- Thanks to ES6 Classes, we use less Angular-ish code because components/directives/controllers are exported as Classes.
+Angular is mostly present in module files where we import all our classes.

 #### Style
 PostCSS and CSSnext are used instead of SASS in order to be more compatible in the future with the new properties and style only with the standard CSS language.